jpmendeziii/hello-world/README.md

 # hello-world
 first steps
-i am a semiconductor professional and a father of 2
+Having fun with Github and a father of 2.